-In 2016 they were just four points short of winning another title in the series.
+In 2016, they were just four points short of winning another title in the series.
 Their only win was at Watkins Glen but only twice missed to score a podium finish.
-However, they finished the season as a vice-champions, but resolute to bounce back with a strong start at Daytona in 2017.
+However, they finished the season as a vice-champions.
+In 2017, again with Fittipaldi as his teammate, Barbosa finished third in the Prototype class standings.

 In 2018, Barbosa opened a season with a victory at Rolex 24 at Daytona.
 It was his third win at Daytona endurance classic.
 Later in the season, he won one more time, at Long Beach.
 He didn't race full season with AX Racing, finishing 18th in the points.

 He stays with the team in 2019, sharing the #5 Cadillac DPi with fellow Portuguese driver Filipe Albuquerque.
 They won once, at Long Beach, finishing the season seventh in the points.

 In 2020, Barbosa continues to race in the #5 Cadillac under Mustang Sampling banner but for JDC-Miller Motorsports.
 His new partner is Sebasten Bourdais.